DNKonanov/ont_plots/README.md

                         The default value is the same as the -s1_dir parameter -s2_name S2_NAME      Sample 2 name which will be used in the output plots.
-                        The default value is the same as the -s2_dir parameter -mmincount MMINCOUNT  The minimal count of motif appearences to compute statistics.
+                        The default value is the same as the -s2_dir parameter -mmincount MMINCOUNT  The minimal count of motif occurrences to compute statistics.
 The default value is 100 -min_effectsize MIN_EFFECTSIZE
                         The minimal Cohen's effect size to plot signal